Virtual Business Finance ChallengeCategory: Team Performance

 Type: Individual or Team

-The Virtual Business Finance Challenge is a newly recognized official FBLA competitive event.
+This event is based on the Virtual Business Personal Finance web-based simulation.
+The VBC consists of two (2) challenges during the year (fall and spring).
 Members will use this simulation to test their skills at managing their own financial lives and will compete against students across the country.
 Students file taxes, open bank accounts, apply for credit cards, monitor credit scores, apply for jobs, purchase insurance, and more.
-The online simulation is 100 percent web-based.
+The online simulation is 100 percent web based.

 Skills: The FBLA Virtual Business Finance Challenge encourages FBLA members to test their financial literacy skills.
 Participating teams will be making personal finance decisions for a simulated person.
 The concepts students will be managing include opening bank accounts, paying bills, filing taxes, applying for jobs, enrolling in educational courses, paying for goods, applying for credit cards, determining schedules, budgeting, and more.

 - Individual members or a team of two (2) or three (3) members from active, local chapters may participate in both the fall and spring online VBC.
 A team member cannot be on more than one (1) team at a time.
 Team members cannot be changed once a team has registered.
-Members are unable to participate in any other event if they have qualified and plan on participating at the NLC.
+Members are unable to participate in any other event if they have qualified and plan on participating in the NLC event.

 - Register an individual or team up to three (3) individuals